ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 {: #hcx-archi-overview-base-design}

 The base deployment must follow the minimum requirements:
-* The source environment must contain a vSphere implementation that is managed by a vCenter Server.
+* The source environment must contain a vSphere implementation that is managed by a vCenter.
 Supported vCenter of 5.5U3 or vCenter 6.0U2 and higher, with ESXi 5.5 or higher is required for Hybrid Cloud Services.
 * If NSX is used, version 6.2.2 or higher.
 NSX is required for policy migration.
 * If cross-cloud vMotion is intended, the same affinity restrictions apply across clouds as they do on-premises.
 * The source environment must have a method to connect to cloud environments, which includes public internet access or private connections by using {{site.data.keyword.cloud_notm}} Direct link.
 * The source environment VM’s and networks to be migrated or stretched must be on portgroups within a Virtual Distributed Switch.
-* The {{site.data.keyword.cloud_notm}} must contain at least one instance of VMware vCenter Server®.
+* The {{site.data.keyword.cloud_notm}} must contain at least one instance of {{site.data.keyword.vcf-auto-short}}.
 * Sufficient resources for the virtual appliances.
 * The networks must allow the appliances to communicate with both local and remote virtual appliances, and other VMs.
 * The port access requirements topic lists ports that must be opened so that Hybrid Cloud Services virtual appliances can be installed successfully.
-* A vSphere service account exists and the Administrator vCenter Server system role is assigned to it.
+* A vSphere service account exists and the Administrator vCenter system role is assigned to it.
 * Enough disk space for installing Hybrid Cloud Services and the associated service appliances.
 * Sufficient IP addresses for the on-premises VMs provisioned during the installation.
 * If the SSO server is remote, the URL of the vCenter, external SSO Server, or Platform Services Controller (PSC) that runs the external lookup service must be identified.
 When the HCX service is registered with the vCenter, this URL must be supplied.